staxrip/staxrip/md/test-build.md

 - fixed x265 context help using right-click due to changed x265 URL
 - fixed wrong stream used for audio encoding using eac3to when audio source file is mkv
 - PCM wasn't demuxed from MP4/MOV files
+- shutdown was broken on creators update
+- changed x264 qpmin default value from 10 to 0

 #### Tweaks